MichaelCurrin/dev-cheatsheets/cheatsheets/jekyll/liquid/arrays.md

 {{ my_array | last }}
 ```

-Note - returns an array containg the one element.
+Note - returns an array containing the one element.

 ```liquid
 {{ my_array | slice: 0 }}